-a.
-Standards and Specifications: The device will need to be registered with the FDA since it is a medical device, expected to classify as Class I, 510(k) exempt, indicating the device will not require pre-market approval [8].
+- a.
+Standards and Specifications: The device will need to be registered with the FDA since it is a medical device, expected to classify as Class I, 510(k) exempt, indicating the device will not require pre-market approval [7]. - b.

-b.
 Customer: The customers for this device are healthcare professionals that practice in urgent care clinics, emergency rooms, or office settings.
 From the commentary and opinions provided by the client, the device must be user-friendly for any healthcare provider with easy-to-understand instructions on device use.

-Additionally, the client made it clear that an overly complex or cumbersome device would be unfavorable to customers.

-c.
-Patient-related concerns: Since the device will be used near open wounds with the possibility of infection, the device will need to be sterilized if it is reusable, using simple sterilization in an autoclave.
-If the device is single-use only, it should be sterile and packaged appropriately to protect the device from microbes before use.
+Additionally, the client made it clear that an overly complex or cumbersome device would be unfavorable to customers. - c.
+Patient-related concerns: Since the device will be used near open wounds with the possibility of infection, the device will need to be sterilized, using simple sterilization in an autoclave.
 Additionally, the device must not be uncomfortable to the patient or pinch the patient's skin to the point of harm.

 d.
 Competition: Several products exist in the market that function to approximate wound edges and close the wound for healing.
-The device the team designs will only possess one of these functions, approximating wound edges.
+The device the team designs will only possess one of these functions: approximating wound edges.
 The device will not need to include a wound closure function.
 Currently, there is a lack of devices on the market that function solely for wound edge approximation; many healthcare professionals rely on a second person to push the wound edges together or attempt to use forceps to hold the wound while it is sutured or glued.